philipturner/apcsp-2022-code/README.md

 Creates a linear regression mapping amount of CO2 burned to temperature rise.
 This modifies the projection of global warming by 2100, based on what % of energy is renewable by 2050.
 It increases energy requirements by 50% between 2020-2050, reflecting the increase in energy consumption as more countries have a higher standard of living.

+The linear regression is possible because CO2 concentration (atmospheric parts per million/PPM) has an extremely high correlation with the cumulative number of gigatons emitted.

 ## Energy Categories

 | Category | Description | % (2020) | Default % (2050) |